IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

     3. Assertions
        - An assertion is any condition that the database must always satisfy.
        - Domain constraints and referential-integrity constraints are special forms of assertions.
        -  When an assertion is created, the system tests it for validity.
-If the assertion is valid, then any future modiﬁcation to the database is allowed only if it does not cause that assertion to be violated.
+If the assertion is valid, then any future modification to the database is allowed only if it does not cause that assertion to be violated.
     4. Authorization
-       1. Read authorization, which allows reading, but not modiﬁcation, of data
+       1. Read authorization, which allows reading, but not modification, of data
-       2. Insert authorization, which allows insertion of new data, but not modiﬁcation of existing data
+       2. Insert authorization, which allows insertion of new data, but not modification of existing data
-       3. Update authorization, which allows modiﬁcation, but not deletion of data
+       3. Update authorization, which allows modification, but not deletion of data
        4. Delete authorization, which allows deletion of data.

 Chapter 1.5 Relational Databases

 Chapter 1.5.1 Tables
   - The relational model is an example of a record-based model.
-  - Record-based models are so named because the database is structured in ﬁxed-format records of several types Chapter 1.6 Database Design
+  - Record-based models are so named because the database is structured in fixed-format records of several types Chapter 1.6 Database Design
   - Database design mainly involves the design of the database schema.

 Chapter 1.5.2 Data-Manipulation Language
   - The SQL query language is nonprocedural.
 A query takes as input several tables (possibly only one) and always returns a single table.

-Chapter 1.5.3 Data-Deﬁnition Language
+Chapter 1.5.3 Data-Definition Language
-  - SQL provides a rich DDL that allows one to deﬁne tables, integrity constraints, assertions, etc.
+  - SQL provides a rich DDL that allows one to define tables, integrity constraints, assertions, etc.

 Chapter 1.5.4 Database Access from Application Programs
   - SQL also does not support actions such as input from users, output to displays, or communication over the network.
   - Application programs are programs that are used to interact with the database Chapter 1.6.1 Design Process
   - The focus at this point is on describing the data and their relationships, rather than on specifying physical storage details.
-  - In a speciﬁcation of functional requirements, users describe the kinds of operations (or transactions) that will be performed on the data
+  - In a specification of functional requirements, users describe the kinds of operations (or transactions) that will be performed on the data

 Chapter 1.6.2 Database Design for a University Organization